Equity Collective Initiative

 *The Initiative is focused on community-based and grassroots organizations.
-Public agencies, grantmaking foundations and intermediary funders, 501(c)(4)s, universities and colleges, school districts, trade associations and for-profit entities will not be considered.
+Public agencies, grantmaking foundations and intermediary funders, 501(c)(4)s, universities and colleges, school districts, trade associations and for-profit entities were not considered.

-Examples of long-term strategies and approaches the Initiative intends to support include, but are not limited to:
+Examples of long-term strategies and approaches the Initiative is supporting include, but are not limited to:

 Creating an endowment to achieve financial sustainability and support organization’s long-term health equity and racial justice efforts.